tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 slices may be selected to steer the corresponding traffic streams over the resources allocated for the slice aggregate.

+The feasible paths can be computed using the slice policy topology and network state subject the optimization metrics and constraints.

+## RSVP-TE Based Slice Aggregate Paths

-For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry the slice aggregate traffic.
-Specific extensions to RSVP-TE protocol to enable signaling of slice aggregate aware RSVP LSPs are outside the scope of this document.
+RSVP-TE {{!RFC3209}} can be used to signal LSPs over the computed feasible paths in order to carry the slice aggregate traffic.
+The specific extensions to the RSVP-TE protocol required to enable signaling of slice aggregate aware RSVP LSPs are are outside the scope of this document.

+## SR Based Slice Aggregate Paths

+Segment Routing (SR) {{!RFC8402}} can be used to setup and steer traffic over the computed slice aggregate feasible paths.

+The SR architecture defines a number of building blocks that can be leveraged to support the realization of slice aggregate in an SR network.

+Such building blocks include:

+* SR Policy with or without Flexible Algorithm.
+* Steering of services (e.g. VPN) traffic over SR paths
+* SR Operation, Administration and Management (OAM) and Performance Management (PM)

+SR allows a headend node to steer packets onto specific SR paths using a Segment Routing Policy (SR Policy).
+The SR policy supports various optimization objectives and constraints and can be used to steer slice aggregate trafffic in the SR network.

+The SR policy can be instantiated with or without the IGP Flexible Algorithm feature.
+The slice aggregate traffic can be associated with a specific One or more slice policies can share an SR Flexible-Algorithm topology and optimization objective to steer slice aggregate traffic over the Flex-algo computed paths.

-Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible paths can be realized by steering over specific segments or segment-lists using an SR policy.
-Further details on how the slice policy modes presented in this document can be realized over an SR network is discussed in
+Further details on how the slice policy modes presented in this document can be realized in an SR network are discussed in
 {{!I-D.bestbar-spring-scalable-ns}}, and {{!I-D.bestbar-lsr-spring-sa}}.

-# Control Plane Extensions
+# Slice Policy Protocol Extensions

 Routing protocols may need to be extended to carry additional per slice aggregate link state.
 For example, {{!RFC5305}}, {{!RFC3630}}, and {{!RFC7752}} are ISIS, OSPF, and BGP